walshbr/data-for-the-rest-of-us/pages/week-3-description.md

 ---
 ## Homework

-* Select a category of culture from your life and create a dataset from it.
-It should have at least 10 objects with five metadata categories.
+* Select a culture category (film, books, music) from your life and create a dataset from it.
+You should have at least 10 objects in your dataset with five metadata categories each.
 Bonus points for using an established metadata standard.
 Submit Friday by 9:00 AM.